Nadeenrh/AI-in-Healthcare-Hackathon/README.md

 javac YourMainClass.java
 java YourMainClass

-## How to Use
-Provide detailed instructions on how to use the application, including any commands that need to be run or data that needs to be inputted.

 ## Contributing
 This project was developed by Nadeen Houri, Shuaib Mohamed, Aya Dassouki, Jasnoor Kaur a group of students passionate about using AI to improve healthcare.
 Contributions are welcome.
 To contribute:
 1. Fork the repository.